urankab/SQLAlchemy-Stores/README.md

-# Stores - SQLAlchemy
+# SQLAlchemy - Stores

 An API that allows you to create stores and post items with prices.
 You can get specific items/store, update prices of items, delete stores/items, and view all stores/items.

-Simple database using SQLAlchemy and RESTful API using Flask.
-Programmed with Python.
+Build with Flask-SQLAlchemy, Flask-RESTful, Flask-JWT using Python.
+Deployed on Heroku with Postgres database.